ComMarker Omni X Review: Is the Step Up From the Omni 1 Worth It?

 Build Quality and Enclosed Design in Practice

 One honest note on early units: pre-production versions had louder-than-expected cooling fans.
-ComMarker addressed this in subsequent production hardware updates, and current units shipping from stock are significantly quieter.
-The exhaust system on early units also had some smoke leakage, which was resolved with the updated exhaust tube adapter.
-If you're ordering now, these issues are addressed — but they're worth knowing about if you've seen older reviews.
+ComMarker addressed this in subsequent production updates, and current units are significantly quieter.
+Early units also had some exhaust smoke leakage, resolved with the updated exhaust tube adapter.
+If you're ordering now, these issues are addressed.

 Class 1 Enclosed Safety System